 PERSONAL – Attended Charlton County (Folkston, Ga.)
 HS, where he was a Class-A All-State selection while earning USA Today honorable mention All-America honors and second-team All-South accolades...Voted MVP in each of final three seasons...Rushed for 1,858 yards with 28 TDs, threw for 277 yards, averaged 33.3 yards on punts and totaled 37 tackles along with two interceptions as a senior...Ran for 3,573 career yards with 58 TDs, threw for 1,211 yards with 10 TDs, gained 5,855 total yards and scored 394 points...Also posted 80 tackles, eight picks and four fumble recoveries...Honorable mention all-state selection in basketball and the state high jump champion as a junior...Set a school indoor long jump record of 25-10 3/4 feet to finish third at SEC Indoor Track and Field Championships as a junior at Georgia in 1998...Younger brother, Boss, was an All-SEC LB at Georgia and was selected by the Detroit Lions in the second round of the 2003 NFL Draft.
 Champ and Boss played together in Denver in 2008...Although given first name is Roland, Bailey was nicknamed “Champ” by his mother...Participated in a U.S. Air Force Thunderbirds ride along in 2012 and visited the Middle East as part of an NFL USO Tour in 2013...Roland “Champ” Bailey was born on June 22, 1978, in Fort Campbell, Ky., and was raised in Folkston, Ga.

-CB Champ Bailey speaks with reporters at The Greenbrier during 2014 New Orleans Saints Training Camp presented by Verizon on Sunday, July 27, 2014.
-Video by Justin Stout (New Orleans Saints video)
+Champ Bailey speaks with reporters on Friday, August 29, 2014.
+Video by Justin Stout.
+(New Orleans Saints video)